November 21

 Pelican Lake

-Cruising north of Duluth, I opened the window and sang to cooler air, the highway tunneling into a wilderness corridor, purposed like an Ojibwa arrow speeding through second-growth pine, birch, and aspen.
+Cruising north of Duluth, I opened the window and sang to cooler air.
+The highway tunneled into a wilderness corridor, like an Ojibwa arrow speeding through second-growth pine, birch, and aspen.
 From lofty rolling crests, the canopy sprawled like a rumpled carpet.
 Deep blue lakes dotted the vernal like gems.
 Crows and hawks soared.
 I turned up the music.

 Look me in the eye, then tell me, that I’m satisfied.
 Are you satis-fied?

 when the music dimmed, an incoming call from Virginia — a town of population 8400, where I knew not a soul.
 I declined the call.
-A minute later, dim again.
-I declined again, feeling just the tiniest bit dissatisfied.
+A minute later, the music dimmed again.
+I declined again, feeling just a bit dissatisfied.

 A reviewer on the band’s Wikipedia page wrote of the Replacements’ lead singer-songwriter, “Westerburg has the ability to make you feel you’re right there in the car with him, drinking from the same bottle.”